Teravolt/pokemon-cards-image-captioning/README.md

 This repo contains code for a pet-project of mine for captioning Pokemon Cards.
 I started this project for an MLOps course run by Weights and Biases, and will be making extensions to it.
+I have included a Gradio demo of the captioner I trained for the MLOps course.

+More specifically, the image captioner is a pre-trained [ViT-GPT2 image-to-text generation model](https://huggingface.co/nlpconnect/vit-gpt2-image-captioning).
+For more information about [ViT](https://arxiv.org/abs/2010.11929) and [GPT2](https://d4mucfpksywv.cloudfront.net/better-language-models/language-models.pdf), please see their respective papers.

 ## Installation